 To Use Half and Half as a Heavy Cream Substitute

 If the heavy cream is being used to add a thick, creamy consistency and flavor to a sauce or pot of soup, half and half can be used in place of the cream.
 It's just half whole milk and half light cream, so it makes a good stand-in.
 To make this substitution, replace the heavy cream with an equal amount of half and half.
 It'll cut the calories and fat in your recipe, without sacrificing flavor.

 Half and half can also be whipped, but because it contains a lot less fat that heavy cream, it needs to be ice cold to whip.
 Even then it won't hold stiff peaks and will be quick to deflate.
 For the best results, place the half and half, the bowl and the whisk that you plan to use to whip it, in the freeze for a little while.
 Just don't leave them in there long enough for the half and half to freeze.

 Making butter?
 Unfortunately, half and half won't work as a substitute.
 You'll need real cream for that.

 How to Use Greek Yogurt and Milk to Make a Low-Fat Heavy Cream Substitute

-If your don't need your heavy cream substitute to whip, mixing equal parts plain Greek yogurt and milk will also give you excellent results.
+If you don't need your heavy cream substitute to whip, mixing equal parts plain Greek yogurt and milk will also give you excellent results.
 It'll lend the right creaminess and thickness to your recipe, without adding a bunch of fat.
 Plain Greek yogurt can also be used as a substitute for sour cream.
 Keep a container in your fridge, and you'll have several dairy products covered.

 Never Run Out of Heavy Cream Again